Adityashar/Project1-ChatBot/Demo.md

 what was the payment date ?

-what is the source for info ?
+Tell me the source for info ?
 ```

 ##### 2. Timeframe based query retrieval